 The duties of a game designer can vary greatly depending on the nature of the project that they are working on.

 Most game designers will be responsible for creating and tuning the rules of gameplay.
 In the absence of a dedicated writer, the designer will also be responsible for creating the characters, world, and narrative elements of the game.
 In collaboration with a Senior or Lead Artist, the game designer will create the visual look and feel of the setting in which the game takes place.

-Perhaps most of all, designers work closely with dedicated level designers to ensure that all assets of the game create the type of experience that the game designer expected.
+Perhaps most of all, designers work hand-in-hand with dedicated level designers to ensure that all assets of the game create the type of experience that the game designer expected.
 Often, game designers will design levels themselves when other duties do not require their attention.

-Game Designer Training and Education Requirements
+Game Designer Job Description: Training and Education Requirements

 The portfolio that game designers present must showcase their skills in a variety of applicable areas.
 Previous work creating complete games as part of a team of developers is ideal.
-Beyond that, it should demonstrate the game designer’s ability to clearly communicate game ideas to others, and may include samples of rules explanations, game pitches, game design documents, level descriptions, character profiles, and so forth.
+Beyond that, it should demonstrate the game designer’s ability to clearly communicate game ideas to others and may include samples of rules explanations, game pitches, game design documents, level descriptions, character profiles, and so forth.

-Game Designer Salary and Wages
+Game Designer Job Description: Salary and Wages

 Game Designer Certifications

 There are no formal certifications for game designers.
 Instead, prospective employers review a candidate’s education and portfolio.
 There are no legal requirements for employment in a video game design industry.